Ascent Student Loan Review

 Here are some other notes regarding deferment and forbearance:

-- Approval is at the discretion of Ascent
+- Approval is at the discretion of Ascent.

-- Interest will still accrue during deferment
+- Interest will still accrue during deferment.

-- Deferment and forbearance will extend your original repayment terms
+- Deferment and forbearance will extend your original repayment terms.

-- Any unpaid interest is capitalized at the end of deferment
+- Any unpaid interest is capitalized at the end of deferment.

-Borrowers can contact Ascent directly if they’re interested in a cosigner release,
+Borrowers can contact Ascent directly if they’re interested in a co-signer release.

-Pros & Cons of Ascent Student Loan
+Advantages of Ascent Student Loans

-- No application fees
+- No application fees, origination, or disbursement fees

 - No prepayment penalties